 Jennie Goloboy is a literary agent with the Donald Maass Literary Agency.
 Jennie is particularly looking for fun, innovative, diverse, and progressive science fiction and fantasy for adults.
 She thinks that one of the most important jobs of science fiction is to imagine a future we want to live in.
 As a fan of character-driven novels, she wants to be desperate to know what happens to your hero by the time she’s finished your writing sample.
 Romance and humor are always a plus.
 If your book combines an oddball premise with a compelling protagonist, she wants to read it.
 Adorable body horror?
 Quirky intentional communities?
 Please send them on!
 Jennie is also looking for nonfiction history for a popular, adult audience.
 She’s a particular fan of histories of an idea, and narratives about early America.
 She is not interested in historical novels, or in memoir.
 Learn more about Jennie here.

-Mary Cummings is a literary agent at Betsy Amster Literary Enterprises.
+Mary Cummings [SOLD OUT OF PITCH APPOINTMENTS] is a literary agent at Betsy Amster Literary Enterprises.
 She represents fiction, literary nonfiction, and poetry for children and teens, from picture books to middle grade and young adult novels.
 She is particularly seeking picture books with love themes (love for parent, for another, for the world in general) and middle grade novels set in the real world of present day or near past.
 In ya novels she’s looking for a strong, but not romantic, bond between main characters.
 In literary nonfiction, her areas of interest include lyrically written science, arts, nature, mindfulness, and social awareness issues.
 Learn more about Mary here.

 Catherine Hedrick-Armstrong is a literary agent with The Purcell Agency.
 Though her reading tastes are somewhat eclectic, Catherine is especially drawn to issue-driven Young Adult and New Adult fiction, ranging from the heart-wrenching stories of kids trying to navigate the difficult hallways of their high schools to the heartbreaking, yet empowering, stories of overcoming the odds when life throws you a curve ball.
 In the New Adult category, she can’t get enough of Jamie McGuire’s Maddox Brothers series, and anything written by Colleen Hoover or Rachel Van Dyken.
 She is not interested in science fiction or fantasy in YA or NA.
 Learn more about Catherine here.